taxjarsam/taxjar-developers/source/integrations/sales-tax-reporting.md

 The first line item you send in an API request will always be used for the transaction’s title in TaxJar.
 If multiple line items are included, the merchant will see a “[+ X more]” appended to the title.

-If you provide line items in a transaction API request, SmartCalcs will always defer to line item data over the total `amount`, `shipping`, and `sales_tax`.
-This means if the sum of your line item amounts via `line_items[]` is higher than the `amount` param, TaxJar will use the total amount calculated from your line items.
-Same for sales tax.

 Remember, discounts are provided at the line item level factoring in the quantity, **not per unit.**

 ```json